-Comparative comparison of basic concepts in the school of resistance and realist, structuralist and post-structuralist schools
+A comparative study of basic concepts in resistance theory and realist, structuralist, and post-structuralist theories.

 Document Type : Original Article